How to Grow Beans

 Beans enjoy a soil mixture that drains well, but also contains organic matter.
 Loamy soils, or soils that have compost mixed in are perfect for your beans to grow, because it allows them to feed off of the nutrients stored within.
 If your soil drains too fast, or is too sandy, add some compost to the soil to help it to retain more moisture.
 Similarly, if the soil is too dense, and muddy, mix in more loamy soil, or potting soil, to help it drain quicker and allow for better aeration.

 Once you have prepared your soils, and the frost has passed, you can begin to plant your beans.
-Depending on the variety, the depth of the seeds and the spacing of your bean plants will differ:
+All types of beans can be spaced the same distance apart.

 - Bush Beans: Space 3 inches apart, and in rows 18-24 inches apart.

-- Pole Beans: Space 3 inches apart, and in rows 18-24 inches apart.
-Grows vertically and requires a trellis.
+- Pole Beans: Requires a trellis to grow vertically.
+Space 3 inches apart, and in rows 18-24 inches apart.

 It is important to have the right structures in place for your beans to climb if they need to.
 Overhead runners or trellises are the best and easiest structures to erect, and should be ready before sowing so that your plants have something to train on as soon as they are ready.
 Once your beans are planted, make sure to water them thoroughly and to keep an eye on them to ensure that they do not dry out.
 Once they have germinated and are showing leaves, make sure to water them regularly when needed.